yaconsult/AcerBattery/README.md

 After a kernel update, the module should be automatically rebuilt and loaded when you boot into the new kernel.

+### Module Loading

+The playbook configures the module to be loaded automatically at boot time by adding it to `/etc/modules-load.d/acer-wmi-battery.conf`.
+This ensures that the module is loaded even if it's not loaded automatically by other means.

 If the module is not automatically rebuilt after a kernel update, you can check its status using the provided utility:

 ```bash